ChrisZie/HugoSymphony/content/service/_index.md

     data: 88%
     bar: 2
     question2: of vistors will never return to your website after a single bad experience?
-    answer: 'Big Governments and Businesses pay hundreds of millions of dollars each year to focus on improving User Experience alone.
+    answer: 'Big Governments and Businesses pay hundreds of millions of dollars each year to focus on improving User Experience alone.<br>
-    If you truly want to attract donors and volunteers, you MUST have a well-made Design, Speed that removes wait-times, Security that ensures that you, your volunteers, and donors are never victims, and is Mobile Friendly, because more people use their phones than anything else.' that is well-made for users to work with.
-Speed so fast that users never have to wait for your page to load.
-Security that is dedicated to you, your volunteers, or your donors never being a victim.
-And Mobile Friendly, because more people use their phones than anything else.'
+    To attract donors and volunteers, any visitor MUST find the layout attractive and simple, must never wait for loading, must always feel secure, and must have a great experience on their Phones or Tablets. your website MUST have a well-made Design, Speed that removes wait-times, Security that is hacker-proof, and looks and performs even better on Mobile Devices.<br>Click here to find out some more key facts and how we manage them.'

   - name: Digital Marketing
     icon: "images/responsive.svg"